caiomp87/klever-challenge/README.md

 It's done!
 API is running.

 ## Observation
-For this example I use `evans` gRPC client.
+For this example I used `evans` gRPC client.
 If you have this client installed, so run `evans -r repl` on your second terminal.